kubernetes-sigs/gateway-api/geps/gep-1731/index.md

   * 500, 502, 503 and 504 will all be tested for conformance.
   * Arbitrary status codes in the 500-599 (inclusive) range will not be tested for conformance.

-Implementations MAY support specifying additional individual error codes in the valid 100-599 (inclusive) range, invalid 600-999 (inclusive) range or prefix shorthands for any `[0-9]xx` range, but none of these will be tested in conformance.
+Implementations MAY support specifying additional individual error codes in the valid 100-599 (inclusive) range or invalid 600-999 (inclusive) range, but none of these will be tested in conformance.

 ## Alternatives